-My approach is very different to those futurists who focus on changes that won’t impact most accountants for years; and those who suggest that you have to adopt the newest innovation that their company has produced.
+My approach is very different from those futurists who focus on changes that won’t impact most accountants for years; and from those who suggest that you have to adopt the newest innovation that their company has produced.

 Not every new innovation means you are immediately at risk of losing your clients and all new business opportunities.
 That’s not going to happen and I feel that suggesting otherwise undermines the legitimacy of one’s predictions as to what the future will bring.